stanfordnlp/dspy/docs/docs/index.md

 ???
 "What's an example of a DSPy optimizer?
 How do different optimizers work?"

     Take the `dspy.MIPROv2` optimizer as an example.
-First, MIPRO starts with the bootstrapping stage.
-It takes your initial program, which may be unoptimized, and running it many times across different inputs to collect traces of input/output behavior for each module in your program.
-These traces are filtered to keep only the traces that appear in trajectories that are scored highly by your metric.
-Second, MIPRO enters its grounded proposal stage.
-It previews your DSPy program's code, samples of your data, and traces from running your program, and uses them to draft many potential instructions for every prompt in your program.
-Third, MIPRO launches the search stage.
+First, MIPRO starts with the **bootstrapping stage**.
+It takes your program, which may be unoptimized at this point, and runs it many times across different inputs to collect traces of input/output behavior for each one of your modules.
+It filters these traces to keep only those that appear in trajectories scored highly by your metric.
+Second, MIPRO enters its **grounded proposal stage**.
+It previews your DSPy program's code, your data, and traces from running your program, and uses them to draft many potential instructions for every prompt in your program.
+Third, MIPRO launches the **discrete search stage**.
 It samples mini-batches from your training set, proposes a combination of instructions and traces to use for constructing every prompt in the pipeline, and evaluates the candidate program on the mini-batch.
 Using the resulting score, MIPRO updates a surrogate model that helps the proposals get better over time.

-    One of the most powerful things about DSPy optimizers is that they can be composed.
+    One thing that makes DSPy optimizers so powerful is that they can be composed.
 You can run `dspy.MIPROv2` and use the produced program as an input to `dspy.MIPROv2` again or, say, to `dspy.BootstrapFinetune` to get better results.
 This is partly the essence of `dspy.BetterTogether`.
 Alternatively, you can run the optimizer and then extract the top-5 candidate programs and build a `dspy.Ensemble` of them.
-This allows you to scale _inference-time compute_ (e.g., ensembles) and DSPy's unique _pre-inference time compute_ (i.e., optimization budget) in highly systematic ways.
+This allows you to scale _inference-time compute_ (e.g., ensembles) as well as DSPy's unique _pre-inference time compute_ (i.e., optimization budget) in highly systematic ways.